Center for International Studies

 1. Maintaining your immigration status

-- You must possess a valid passport at all times, unless exempt from passport requirements.
+- possess a valid passport at all times, unless exempt from passport requirements.

-- You must possess a valid, unexpired I-20 at all times.
+- possess a valid, unexpired I-20 at all times.
 This includes correct degree level, major, current funding, and personal data.

-- You must enroll in and attend classes.
+- enroll in and attend classes.
 If you plan on taking a semester off other than summer, you must obtain prior approval from the Immigration/Visa Specialist.

-- You must complete a full course of study during normal enrollment periods (fall & spring semester).
+- complete a full course of study during normal enrollment periods (fall & spring semester).

 Full time is defined as 12 credits per semester for undergraduates, 9 credits per semester for graduate students.